jkbaldania/infromation_retrieval_system/README.md

 # Information Retrieval System
-This repository is created to develop a Java Spring Boot based REST Web Application for the use case of Information Retrieval of Documents.
+A Java Spring Boot based REST Web Application for the use case of Information Retrieval of Documents (under development).

 ## Use cases
 * User can register with email, username, password and name.